realaravinth/redis-leaky-bucket/README.md

 ## Hacks

 I couldn't find any ways to persist timers to disk(`RDB`/`AOF`).
-So I'm using a dummy record(`mcaptcha:timer:*` see [Gotchas](#gotchas)) which will expire after an arbitrary time(see `POCKET_EXPIRY_OFFSET` in [`lib.rs`](./src/lib.rs)).
-When that expiry occurs, I derive the key of the pocket from the values that are passed to expiration event handlers and perform clean up of both the pocket and counters registered with the pocket.
+So I'm using a dummy record(`lbucket:timer:*` see [Gotchas](#gotchas)) which will expire after an arbitrary time(see `BUCKET_EXPIRY_OFFSET` in [`lib.rs`](./src/lib.rs)).
+When that expiry occurs, I derive the key of the bucket from the values that are passed to expiration event handlers and perform clean up of both the bucket and counters registered with the bucket.

 Ideally, I should be able to persist timers but I couldn't find ways to do that.